Shivdev Singh: Post independence

 Singh was appointed as the Station Commander of 4 Wing in Agra from 15 August 1947 to mid-October 1948.
 Throughout April 1951 he attended the Royal Air Force Staff College in Andover, UK.
 Following this, he served as the Air Advisor at the High Commission of India in London from November 1948 to late-April 1950.
 Upon returning to India, he was the Station Commander at Air Force Station Jalahalli, Bengaluru, from June 1951 to the end of January 1953.
 He then served as the Senior Air Staff Officer at Operational Command in Delhi from 25 January 1953 to 1 September 1954.

 Singh was appointed Director of Organisation at Air Headquarters in Delhi from early March 1955 to the end of May 1958.
 He was the Air Officer Commanding of No. 1 Operational Group (Eastern Air Command) in Calcutta from 27 May 1958 to early December 1959, and later the Air Officer Commanding of Advance Headquarters, Operational Command in Simla from January 1960 to January 1963.
 He then served as the Air Officer Commanding-in-Chief of Eastern Air Command in Calcutta from January 1963 to 9 June 1963, Central Air Command in Calcutta from June 1963 to March 1966, and Western Air Command in Delhi from March 1966 to the end of July 1969.
+He was awarded the Param Vishisht Seva Medal (PVSM), the highest Indian military medal, in the 1968 Republic Day military awards list.

 From July 1969 until his retirement on 31 March 1973, Singh served as the Vice Chief of Air Staff at the Indian Air Force Headquarters in Delhi.
 During this period, he played a key role in planning and managing air operations in the Indo-Pakistani War of 1971.
 After retirement, he was appointed as the Commodore Commandant of No. 12 Squadron in June 1976.